Talkdesk/api/integrations/interaction-update/README.md

 ## Steps

-1. Process the "auth" request fields to configure your own external service client authorization parameters.
+1. Use the "auth" fields to authenticate on behalf of the user within the external service.
+Talkdesk makes sure that all mandatory fields were filled as expected.

 2. Select the type of interactions to retrieve by looking at the `interaction_types` "meta" field.